Getting Started Part 0: Introduction to the Knowledge Graph

 The value in unifying data is the trusted insights interpreted from the data.
 Stardog offers a suite of tools to help reveal new insights and to ensure that results are actionable:

-- Built-in machine learning improves model quality by allows data scientists to train models against complete, up-to-date data
+- Built-in machine learning improves model quality by allowing data scientists to train models against complete, up-to-date data

 - Pathfinder operates path queries to trace data lineage and find distant, indirect links across data sources